neubot/neubot/doc/FAQ.rst

 .. image:: http://www.neubot.org/neubotfiles/faq-wui-log.png
    :align: center

 7.7.
-What does the privacy page shows?
+What does the privacy page show?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *privacy* page shows the privacy policy and allows to set privacy